-- Immersion blender or regular blender
+- Immersion blender or standing blender

-- 1 medium onion
+- 1 medium onion chopped

-- 2 cloves garlic
+- 2 cloves garlic grated

-- ½ teaspoon salt or more to taste
+- ½ teaspoon cumin or more to taste

-- ¼ teaspoon black pepper
+- 2 twists black pepper

-- Preheat the oven to 400°F or 200°C. Line a baking tray with parchment paper.Cut the kabocha squash in half, scoop out the seeds, then lay it flat on a cutting board with the cut side down.With a sharp knife, cut the peel away.
+- Preheat the oven to 400°F or 200°C.Cut the kabocha squash in half, scoop out the seeds, then lay it flat on a cutting board with the cut side down.Remove the peel with a shark knife.